worldmobilegroup/aya-node/docs/guide_join_devnet.md

 0x42ad00eae2336671febcce956db3e5716b4ad7fb3cc8bb576463882f3b3eab256091e0b8a8e08eef8b13153a05800712a4b661a3470f817dc002fd3c63649f26305a8ce33139a89753136bb5c77ebcc38ace19ebb27d96ad7a52c0ee5ebebc77
 ```

 The output contains the AURA, GRANDPA and IMONLINE public keys in one large string, we need to split the string up.
-Each key has 32 bytes, the string is hex encoded so each key has 64 characters.
+Each key has 32 bytes, the string is hex encoded, so each key has 64 characters.
 Each of the keys needs a prefix '0x' to indecate it is hex encoded.
 The output starts already with '0x' so the first key starts behind the '0x' and is 64 characters long.
-The second key starts at the 65 character, it has no '0x' prependet yet so we do that.
+The second key starts at the 65 character, it has no '0x' prepend yet so we do that.
 The next key starts at character 130 and also needs a '0x' prefix.
-All keys should have the same length (32byte or 64 characters) and have a 0x prepended.
+All keys should have the same length (32byte or 64 characters) and have a 0x as prefix.

 Tip: Just use the script `utils/session_key_tools/split_session_key.sh`